dmacvicar/terraform-provider-libvirt/README.md

 Until terraform-provider-libvirt 0.4.2, qemu-agent was used by default to get network configuration.
 However, if qemu-agent is not running, this creates a delay until connecting to it times-out.

-In current versions, we default to not to attempt connecting to it, and attempting to retrieve network interface information from the agent needs to be enabled explicitly with `TF_USE_QEMU_AGENT`.
+In current versions, we default to not to attempt connecting to it, and attempting to retrieve network interface information from the agent needs to be enabled explicitly with `qemu_agent = true`, further details here.
 Note that you still need to make sure the agent is running in the OS, and that is unrelated to this option.

-`TF_SKIP_QEMU_AGENT` is deprecated and has no effect (except for a warning).
+Note: for bridge network configuration you will need to enable the qemu_agent because otherwise you not be able to retrieve the ip adresses.

 Be aware that this variables may be subject to change again in future versions.